SMMohsen/tashtery-task/README.md

 3 - open terminal inside the project folder and type mvn clean install or /mvnw clean install<br> 4 - run docker-compose up (you have to install docker before that) <br>
 5 - use this url to access documentation localhost:9090/swagger-ui.html <br>
+6 - use "admin@mail.com" and "admin123" for admin credentials